ruppysuppy/UnHook/README.md

 1. Electron
 2. React
 3. Redux (This is an overkill for such a small app, its used for practicing redux + electron integration)

+## Note

+The app won't run properly in the browser as it is made specifically for desktop using electron